 Feedback and contact details

-The contact person for matters related to the availability of this website is Hanna Sarosiek.
-In case of problems with the availability of the website, please contact us: e-mail adress: email@example.com, phone: (85)7485512.
+The contact person for matters related to the availability of this website Hanna Sarosiek.
+In case of problems with the availability of the website, please contact us: e-mail address: firstname.lastname@example.org, phone (85)748 5512.
 Requests for making non-accessible information available as well as requests for ensuring accessibility can be made through the same channels.

 Anyone has the right to request digital accessibility of a website, mobile application or any element thereof.
-It is also possible to request access to infromation in alternative forms, for example, having a digitally inaccessible document read, having the content of a video without an audio description described, etc. The request should include the identity of the person making the request, an indication of the website or mobile application in question and contac deatils.
-If the requestiong person indicates a need to receive the information in an alternative form, he or she should also specify the form of information.
+It is also possible to request access to information in alternative forms, for example, having a digitally inaccessible document read, having the content of a video without an audio description described, etc. The request should include the identity of the person making the request, an indication of the website or mobile application in question and contact details.
+If the requesting person indicates a need to receive the information in an alternative form, he or she should also specify the form of that information.

-If an entity refuses to comly with a request to provide accessibility or alternative access to information, a complaint regarding that action may be filed.
+If an entity refuses to comply with a request to provide accessibility or alternative access to information, a complaint regarding that action may be filed.